 - Tip sheets — Here are some that I use that my colleagues have shared with me.
 They include:

-Pearls of Wisdom — This one may seem obvious, but when selecting a mentor text, you want to be sure that you are able to pull multiple strategies to demonstrate to your students.
+— This one may seem obvious, but when selecting a mentor text, you want to be sure that you are able to pull multiple strategies to demonstrate to your students.
 Also, tab it (using post-its), and label the text by strategy so that you can quickly access it.
 This will make your life simpler in the long run.

 I continue to build upon the idea of keeping it simple and not reinventing the wheel.
 The reader's/writer's toolkit is not a new idea.
 It's been around for awhile and just as I have done, I encourage you to experiment, create and define your version of the toolkit to fit your needs.